cashubtc/nuts/XX.md

 When contructing the four 10-sat amounts, in this example, we have an _index_ ranging from 0 to 3 inclusive to identify each of those four outputs.
-(Where the keyset amounts are just powers of 2, the index will never be non-zero) Each output will be constructed as follows: the channel_id, pubkey(Bob in this case), amount (in this example, the power of ten), and the index are combined and hashed to compute the _deterministic nonce_ `SHA256(channel_id || pubkey || amount || "nonce" || index)`
+(Where the keyset amounts are just powers of 2, the index will never be non-zero.)
+Each output will be constructed as follows: the channel_id, pubkey(Bob in this case), amount (in this example, the power of ten), and the index are combined and hashed to compute the _deterministic nonce_ `SHA256(channel_id || pubkey || amount || "nonce" || index)`

 Deterministic Secret: